Print your photos as leading museums and galleries do

 What should a fine art photographer keep in mind when it comes to printing his/her work for a gallery show?

 JS: The first thing photographers should consider is what they would like to convey with their pictures, and what kind of printing, mounting and framing will underscore that message.
 At WhiteWall, there are over 1,000 product variations to choose from.
 Acrylic photo prints make colors pop and provide amazing depth.
 That means a Photo Print Under Acrylic Glass is really great for colorful underwater shots, nighttime photography, or even landscapes.
-The metallic gleam of the Direct Print on Brushed Aluminum, on the other hand, is particularly powerful for mechanical or industrial images.
+The modern gleam of our metal prints, on the other hand, is particularly powerful for mechanical or industrial images.

 Direct Print on Brushed Aluminium

 Before photographers decide on what kind of print they want, they have to have a vague idea of how big they want it to be.
 As far as size and format go, they need to consider how pieces will be distributed throughout the exhibition space and also how close their work will be to other pictures.
 Often, a frame is a great idea, because it directs viewers’ attention to the image itself.
 An opulent frame that emphasizes the mood of the photograph can do wonders for larger works, giving them a fascinating presence.
-Smaller pictures framed and mounted with mat board appear very sophisticated.
+Smaller pictures that make use of our framed prints options appear very sophisticated.
 Additionally, before placing an order, it is definitely important to view the pictures on a calibrated monitor so that there are no surprises with the end results.
 We offer ICC profiles for the file previews.
 These can be downloaded for free on WhiteWall.com.
 The goal is to produce a color accurate print of the digital files.
 This is something fine art photographers can really appreciate!

 What is the most popular photo finishing used by your fine art clients and why?